keyboardio/Kaleidoscope/plugins/Kaleidoscope-Unicode/README.md

 You can do this by going to System Preferences > Keyboard > Input Sources, clicking the `+` button, selecting it from the list, then setting it as the active input method.

+On Windows, you will need to change a registry key to enable the input method our unicode plugin uses.
+Under `HKEY_Current_User/Control Panel/Input Method`, set `EnableHexNumpad` to `"1"`.
+If the key does not exist, you need to create it, and use `REG_SZ` as the type.

 ## Further reading

 Starting from the [example][plugin:example] is the recommended way of getting